ctb/titus-blog/src/error-detection-for-metagenome-and-mrnaseq.rst

 :category: science

-One of the biggest problems with basic sequence analysis -- some would say *the* big problem -- is the error rate.
+One of the biggest problems with basic sequence analysis -- some would say *the* biggest problem -- is the error rate.
 If our sequencing reads were error-free, both assembly and mapping would be much, much easier.
 Alas, Illumina reads have a 0.1-1% error rate per base, and PacBio has an error rate in the 15-30% range.